Ronin2494/ApacheSpark/README.md

 The data is a sample dataset available in a Data Lake, this is just for practice purposes.

-If you need help on how to ingest a dataframe: Check out Microsoft's Official tutorials, they are built well and cover all concepts.
+If you need help on how to ingest a dataframe: Check out Microsoft's Official tutorials, they are built well and cover all concepts or use the below link.

 [UseApacheSpark](https://learn.microsoft.com/en-us/training/modules/use-apache-spark-work-files-lakehouse)